My relatives and family frequently visit this restaurant for rather authentic Teochew cuisine.

 Their Siew Mai is amazingly delicious, with water chestnut in it.
 Their prawn roll is very succulent too, and their pork jelly is an all-time hit with the elderly.

 Their signature tofu is nicely done, and their garlic chicken is very tender and meaty.
-The only two things that are just "meh" are their garlic fish slice (you can tell it's those frozen fish, and there's not much taste) and the signature mee sua.
+The only two things that are just "meh" are their garlic fish slices (you can tell it's those frozen fish, and there's not much taste) and the signature mee sua.
 It just tastes like fried bee hoon and is overly salty.

 The chai poh kway teow is very uniquely Teochew, and they did it really well!
 It's my all-time favorite.
 Their oyster omelette is very succulent and fresh too.
 The chili is great!